puzellaw/AES/README.md

 **`-B` Arguments**
 - `-K [Key String]` Input string can either be in hex 0xXXXXX format or a regular string.
 Key needs to be 128, 192, or 256 bits long.
-- '-v [seed for n]` (Optional) Input string can either be in hex 0xXXXXX... format or a regular string. n seed needs to be 128 bits long.
+- `-v [seed for n]` (Optional) Input string can either be in hex 0xXXXXX... format or a regular string. n seed needs to be 128 bits long.